 (You’ll only need 2 tablespoons of the dressing for this recipe, but it’s so good I like to make extra)

-4 T soy sauce (I prefer nama shoyu as it contains live enzymes)
+4 Tbsp soy sauce (I prefer nama shoyu as it contains live enzymes)

-- into a food processor, place the kale leaves and the optional cilantro and pulse it until it is fully diced.
+Dice the kale - If you have one, place the kale and optional cilantro into a food processor and pulse it until it is fully diced.
 Don’t overdo it.

-- Let it sit for a minute or two so the kale can absorb the flavors
+Mix with dressing - mix with only 2 Tablespoons of the dressing and let it sit for a minute or two so the kale can absorb the flavors

 The fine dicing of the kale helps to tenderize the kale and make it easy to consume in it’s raw form.
 I promise you you can’t go wrong with this salad.
 It’s quite delicious.
-Again, if you prefer, I sometimes make this salad with sauerkraut rather than curtido and it works just fine that way too.
+I sometimes make this salad with sauerkraut rather than curtido and it works just fine that way too.